-Noteworthy details include the hand-painted floral decorations on the coat and trousers, gold patterns outlining the man's buttons and trim, and gold shoe buckles.
-These intricate details are hallmarks of Christian Nonne’s meticulous craftsmanship and significantly enhance the value of the piece.
+The figurine’s hand-painted floral decorations on the coat and trousers, gold patterns outlining the buttons and trim, and gold shoe buckles exemplify Christian Nonne’s meticulous craftsmanship and enhance its value.

 Dimensions: